 According to RentPrep, you should create a new lease with appropriate changes to the rent and lease terms as appropriate.
 You can update the renewal to anything you agree on with your tenant, be it six months or two years.

 When it comes to negotiating, your best bet is to do your research first.
-Knowing the fair market rent for similar properties in your area will give you a good idea whether or not you need to adjust your rent price.
+Use a fair market rent calculator and check similar properties in your area to see whether or not you should adjust your rent price.
 If the rent is too high, you may lose a good tenant to some place that is more affordable.
-Do you have a reliable tenant that pays rent on time?
-You may want to encourage them to sign a longer lease at a reduced rate.
+Do you have good tenants who pays rent on time?
+You may want to encourage them to sign a longer lease at a reduced rate, or suggest renewing a lease agreement on a month to month basis.
 In the end, you’ll need to weigh the risks and costs of tenant turnover and decide if you are willing to make concessions to keep a good tenant longer.

 If you do decide to not renew a lease, be sure to check your local and state housing laws on the matter so that you follow appropriate rules and regulations regarding lease termination, including required notices.

-There are often pros and cons to both sides when considering whether or not to renew a lease.
+There are often pros and cons to both sides when considering lease renewals.
 Keeping courteous tenants longer not only saves you time and money, but it also gives you the peace of mind that comes with having someone familiar in your rental unit.
 However, if you currently have an undesirable tenant, it may be worth the time and money to consider turning over your rental unit.

 If you decide to turnover your rental unit, a thorough screening process can greatly increase the chances of you getting a higher quality tenant with a longer average tenure.
-TransUnion SmartMove helps you make smarter leasing decisions with full credit reports, tenant background check reports and eviction check reports, from a source you can trust.
-You also receive a ResidentScore, built specifically to look at lease outcomes, and a leasing recommendation.
+TransUnion SmartMove helps you make smarter leasing decisions with a full tenant credit report, tenant background check and criminal report, as well as an eviction check report, from a source you can trust.
+You also receive a ResidentScore check, built specifically to look at lease outcomes, and a leasing recommendation. †